ontop/obda-mixer/docs/v1.2.0/Command Line Options.md

 --mappings-file     <string>                                               (default: )         Path to the mapping file

---queries-dir       <string>                                               (default: src/main/resources/Templates)Path to the queries directory
+--queries-dir       <string>                                               (default: resources/Templates)Path to the queries directory

 --api-class         <string>                                               (default: it.unibz.inf.mixer_ontop.core.MixerOntop)Class for the Mixer implementation.
 This parameter should be used in combination with the `--mode=java-api` option.

 Mixer OPTIONS

---rewriting         <bool>              [on -- off]                        (default: false)    On or Off?
+--rewriting         <bool>              [true -- false]                    (default: false)    If query rewriting is enabled.
+Either true or false.

---shell-out         <bool>              [on -- off]                        (default: false)    Should the output of the shell command be logged?
+--shell-out         <bool>              [true -- false]                    (default: false)    Should the output of the shell command be logged?
 This parameter should be used in combination with the `--mode=shell` option.

 --runs              <int>               [1 -- 2147483647]                  (default: 1)        Number of query mix runs.

 --warm-ups          <int>               [0 -- 2147483647]                  (default: 1)        Number of warm up runs.

 --timeout           <int>               [0 -- 2147483647]                  (default: 0)        Maximum execution time allowed to a query, in seconds.
 A value of zero means no timeout.
+This parameter works only in `owl-api` mode, and only with jdbc drivers supporting the timeout feature.

 --clients           <int>               [1 -- 64]                          (default: 1)        Number of clients querying the system in parallel.
 Rewriting and unfolding times are unavailable in multi-client mode